Fugaku (supercomputer): Performance

 The reported initial performance of Fugaku was a Rmax of 416 petaFLOPS in the FP64 high performance LINPACK benchmark used by the TOP500.
 After the November 2020 upgrade in the number of processors, Fugaku's performance increased to a Rmax of 442 petaFLOPS.

 In 2020, Fugaku also attained top spots in other rankings that test computers on different workloads, including Graph500, HPL-AI, and HPCG benchmark.
 No previous supercomputer has ever led all four rankings at once.

 After a hardware upgrade, as of November 2020, "Fugaku increased its performance on the new mixed precision HPC-AI benchmark to 2.0 exaflops, besting its 1.4 exaflops mark recorded six months ago.
 These represent the first benchmark measurements above one exaflop for any precision on any type of hardware." (a 42% increase) Interestingly, the Arm A64FX core-count was only increased by 4.5%, to 7,630,848, but the measured performance rose much more on that benchmark (and the system does not use other compute capabilities, such as GPUs), and a little more on TOP500, or by 6.4%, to 442 petaflops, a new world record and widening the gap to the next computer by that much.
 For the HPCG benchmark, it is 5.4 times faster, at 16.0 HPCG-petaflops, than the number two system, Summit, which happens to also be second on TOP500.

 As of November 2020, Fugaku's performance surpassed the combined performance of the next 4 supercomputers on the TOP500 list, and surpassed the remaining top-10 computers on the HPCG benchmark by a margin of 45%.

+By June 2026, Fugaku had dropped to 9th place on the TOP500 list.
+Beating the 10th place system, Alps, by 8 petaflops.

 History

 On May 23, 2019, Riken announced that the supercomputer was to be named Fugaku.
 In August 2019, the logo for Fugaku was unveiled; it depicts Mount Fuji, symbolising "Fugaku's high performance" and "the wide range of its users".
 In November 2019, the prototype of Fugaku won first place in the Green500 list.
 Shipment of the equipment racks to the Riken facility began on December 2, 2019, and was completed on May 13, 2020.
 In June 2020, Fugaku became the fastest supercomputer in the world in the TOP500 list, displacing the IBM Summit.

 Fugaku has been used for research on masks related to the COVID-19 pandemic.

-In 2023, Fugaku has been used to develop Japanese language Generative AI Models by the Tokyo Institute of Technology, Riken Research Institute, Fujitsu Ltd and Tohoku University.
+In May 2024, a Japanese research team released Fugaku-LLM, a 13-billion-parameter large language model with enhanced Japanese language capability that was trained on Fugaku.
+The project ported Megatron-DeepSpeed to Fugaku and optimized Transformer training on its CPU-based architecture.